 The Unspoken Dangers of Gas Flaring in Nigeria

 Gas flaring is a major process in Oil and Gas industry.
-However; it has dangerous side effects and poses a threat to the continuity of life in plants, animals and humans.
+However, it has dangerous side effects and poses a threat to the continuity of life in plants, animals and humans.

-Gas flaring has resulted in diverse conflicts in the Niger Delta region of Nigeria which is the hub of Oil and Gas production in the country, causing consistent ethnic, economic and environmental crises, including environmental concerns arising from the activities of the oil industry.
+Gas flaring has resulted in diverse conflicts in the Niger Delta region of Nigeria which is the hub of Oil and Gas Production in the country, causing consistent ethnic, economic and environmental crises, including environmental concerns arising from the activities of the oil industry.

 More so, the heat generated from the fires in gas flaring is neither soft nor warm, it is extremely hot, fierce and prickly.
 Gas flaring leads to the depletion of the ozone layer and as a result, the temperature of the environment has increased and has affected the abundance of oxygen in the atmosphere.

-The emission of methane and carbon(IV) oxide produced by flaring, has had adverse effect such as lung damage, cancer, neurological and reproductive problems on the living organisms around, especially in the Niger Delta region of Nigeria.
+The emission of methane and carbon(IV) oxide produced by flaring, has had adverse effects such as lung damage, cancer, neurological and reproductive problems on the living organisms around, especially in the Niger Delta region of Nigeria.
 The persistent noise from the flare, often sends wild animals fleeing, and people must shout to be heard over the roaring flames.

-Plants which are the primary producers of food as well have been affected because the contaminants produced prevent photosynthesis by dark reaction which occurs at night, some have become yellow while others have stopped growing entirely due to the effect arising from this flare.
-These acidify the soil, thereby depleting soil nutrient as well as reducing the nutritional value of crops within such vicinity.
+Plants which are the primary producers of food as well have been affected because the contaminants produced prevent photosynthesis by the dark reaction which occurs at night, some have become yellow while others have stopped growing entirely due to the effect arising from this flare.
+These acidify the soil, thereby depleting soil nutrients as well as reducing the nutritional value of crops within such vicinity.

 Water has become poisonous to aquatic life, killing millions of them and the land also has become polluted with waste and spillage making the land unsuitable for farming activities.
-Again, residents have lamented over how they miss natural occurrence since the oil extraction industry had been set up such as total darkness and quiet of rural night.
+Again, residents have lamented over how they miss natural occurrences since the oil extraction industry had been set up such as total darkness and quiet of the rural night.